cncf/toc/FAQ.md

 ## Does CNCF make decisions based on “pay-to-play” considerations?

 **No**.
 CNCF’s charter [Section 3(c)](https://github.com/cncf/foundation/blob/master/charter.md) explicitly calls out fairness as a core value and requires us to ‘avoid undue influence, bad behavior or “pay-to-play” decision-making.’
-Also projects
+Also projects are [openly governed](https://www.cncf.io/blog/2019/08/30/cncf-technical-principles-and-open-governance-success/) and technical participation never requires any form of membership.
+The correct way to view this is that CNCF members **PAY TO SUSTAIN** and govern the shared budget which goes to sustain project activities such as events,scholarships and security audits.

 ## Does membership or sponsorship level ever affect project-related decisions?

-A: No. All project-related decisions are made by the project maintainers.
+**No**. *All project-related decisions are made by the project maintainers*.
 Maintainership and governance processes are decided by the projects without regard to CNCF membership.
 Here’s more detail on [open governance](https://www.cncf.io/blog/2019/08/30/cncf-technical-principles-and-open-governance-success/).

 ## Why do members join if they don’t get to control CNCF and its projects?